 Many people with fluid retention are overweight and losing weight can make a big difference to improve the oedema.
 A gradual weight loss (rather than fasting and bingeing) is recommended.

-Idiopathic oedema can often improve greatly if you reduce your salt intake.
-One way is to stop adding salt to food and also reduce the amount of processed foods you eat, as these often contain large amounts of salt.
+- Salt (sodium) restriction - idiopathic oedema can often improve greatly if you reduce your salt intake.
+One way is to stop adding salt to food.
+Also reduce the amount of processed foods you eat, as these often contain large amounts of salt.